 The ATI Catalyst Control Center (CCC for short) is the user interface for the ATI Catalyst Drivers and the replacement for the legacy ATI Control Panel.
-The Catalyst Control Center works on all ATI graphics cards and is constantly being refined by ATI to include new features.
-ATI Catalyst Control Center (Now called AMD Catalyst Control Center) is a device driver and utility software package for ATI/AMD line of video cards.
+The Catalyst Control Center works on all ATI graphics cards and is constantly refined by ATI to include new features.
+ATI Catalyst Control Center (AMD Catalyst Control Center) is a device driver and utility software package for the ATI/AMD line of video cards.

 ATI Catalyst Control Center

 There are several ways to access the ATI Catalyst Control Center.

 You can go to Start > Control Panel and double-click on Display to open the Display Properties box, then click Settings > Advanced > Catalyst Control Center and click the ATI Catalyst Control Center button to launch it.